 Crashing a German Christmas party in Freemantle (I even made the group photograph)

-9) Go to the Places That are too Busy on the Weekends.
+9) Visit Places that are too Busy on the Weekends.

-Theme parks (imagine no queues and no-one to laugh at you when you wet your pants/ vomit!)
+– Imagine no queues and no-one to laugh at you when you wet your pants/ vomit!

 [But avoid nudist beaches in the week.
 They tend to attract the wrong sorts of overly excitables]